top of page

 Features of buildings created in this style include things such as natural ventilation and cooling, substantial shading, and water features.
 Above all, it was an adaptation of a Modernist aesthetic that valued function over ornament in hot, humid settings.

-But the V&A exhibition will focus on the colonial origins of Tropical Modernism in British West Africa (including modern-day Ghana, Nigeria and others), and in India.
-It will chart the survival of the style in the post-colonial period in newly-independent countries, and how it came to symbolise the independence and progressiveness of these nations after severing UK rule.
+But the V&A exhibition focuses on the colonial origins of Tropical Modernism in British West Africa (including modern-day Ghana, Nigeria and others), and in India.
+It charts the survival of the style in the post-colonial period in these newly-independent countries, and how it came to symbolise the independence and progressiveness of these nations after severing UK rule.

 In the late 1940s, much of the style was forged through British architects Jane Drew and Maxwell Fry, who developed the tools of Tropical Modernism in West Africa.
 India subsequently embraced these ideas too.

-Other newly-independent countries went on to commission major new projects in this style too, using Tropical Modernism as a tool for nation-building and as a symbol of their internationalism and progressiveness.
+Other newly-independent countries went on to commission major new projects in this style too, using it as a tool for nation-building and as a symbol of their internationalism and progressiveness.

 Graphic image showing a woman standing in a streetscape with yellow shading on buildings and a purple sky